Micro-Lessons? What’s that?

 Start.
 Get it done.
 Finished.
 That’s it!

-How do Mini-Lessons work?
+How do Micro-Lessons work?

-Every Mini-Lesson must meet these requirements:
+Every Micro-Lesson must meet these requirements:

 - The purpose of the lesson is to work on only one specific skill, such as: “sit instead of jumping up”.